rcdexta/dextablogs/source/_posts/2013-12-25-running-cucumber-features-in-different-locale.markdown

 ## Setup

-The first step involves creating a new browser profile and switching the locale (italian in this cse) and passing it on to the Capybara driver.
+The first step involves creating a new browser profile and switching the locale (italian in this case) and passing it on to the Capybara driver.

 ``` ruby env.rb
 Capybara.default_driver = :selenium